Miss the webinar or want a look back?

 There is a growing demand for better infrastructure and fewer barriers to biking and other forms of space-efficient micromobility.
 Tackling daily trips by bike is easier on the environment, healthier for users and non-users alike, uses precious urbanized public and private land more efficiently, costs taxpayers less to build and maintain infrastructure, and when routes are safe and comfortable, moving by bike is also fun!
 Complete Streets policies are being adopted across the country, and there is an active conversation around the safety imperative of a Complete Streets approach.
 Yet, local officials often need both design guidance and the confidence on how to retrofit streets for people on bikes that will actually work.

 To fill this gap, an interdisciplinary team of NITC researchers, including Marc Schlossberg and John Rowell of the University of Oregon, Roger Lindgren of the Oregon Institute of Technology, and Dave Amos of UC Berkeley (behind the popular City Beautiful video series) created this new public resource.
 Rather than using hypothetical designs or artistic renderings, the team showcases proven, high-quality, completed projects from a diversity of communities and contexts and does so in a visual way that can help communicate to a diverse set of stakeholders in any community.
-This new guide was funded by the National Institute for Transportation and Communities, and will be available for FREE download in February 2019.
+This new guide was funded by the National Institute for Transportation and Communities, and is now available for FREE download, in full or by chapter.

 KEY LEARNING OUTCOMES